Get

 Conclusion

 We hope that you’ve enjoyed reading about these bicolor cat patterns and have learned more about your cats or those you know.
 Bicolor coat patterns can occur in various breeds, including mixed and purebred cats.
-The next time that you see a cat with a unique coat pattern mixed with white, you will be able to identify them!
+The next time that you see a cat with a unique coat pattern mixed with white, you will be able to identify the type of white-spotting pattern present.

 Featured Image Credit: L SANZ, Shutterstock